 Throughout his life Jeff has longed to bring the tranquility and beauty of the outdoors inside, and to share it with others.
 In his early thirties Jeff immersed himself in his painting, working after hours and late into the night after family and job commitments were fulfilled.
 He has described the urge to paint as a need, a calling of sorts, that if ignored for too long produces an uncomfortable frisson that can only be satisfied by painting.

-In the beginning, Jeff painted for the sheer pleasure and escapism that his art allowed, later committing himself to a daily practice.
-With a desire to improve his craft and find a community of like-minded artists, Jeff joined a local art group taking classes in sketching human and urban forms.
+In the beginning, Jeff painted for the sheer pleasure and escapism that his art allowed, later committed himself to a daily practice.
+With a desire to improve his craft and find a community of like-minded artists, Jeff joined a local art group taking classes in sketching both human and urban forms.

 Jeff marks his artistic influences as many, but admires in particular the work of Canadian artist Lawren Harris for his use of dark against light, and Vincent van Gogh for the genius of his brushstrokes and his deep reverence for the natural world.

 With a goal of one hundred paintings in his lifetime.
 Jeff has already surpassed that number and I currently completed over 180 pieces.
 Jeff is confident that the rest of his years will be spent in his studio, brush in hand, as he brings to life on the canvas the world he fell in love with as a child.